DivanVanZyl/DivanVanZyl/README.md

 ### Hi there 👋

 My name is Divan, and I love math and software.
-I'm passionate about all things realted to computers!🤖
+I'm particularly interested in Software Engineering and Computer science.

-I'm currently coding on-demand logistics software at my job.
+I'm currently coding CAD software at my job, where I get to do fun things in 2D/3D space, and use trigonometry to solve problems.

 <!--
 **DivanVanZyl/DivanVanZyl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.